 Beast of the Hunt, the Ultimate ability, turns Bloodhound into a killing machine for a time, highlighting enemies in red like a digital threat, and seeing enemy movements on the ground.
 This is aided by the passive, showing where enemies have been recently.

-Check out our top tips for taking home the crown as Bloodhound.
+Check out our top tips for getting wins as Bloodhound.

 His Ultimate ability has enough potential damage to zone the enemy away, and the Dome Shield can be a lifesaver for not just you, but your whole team.
 You do have to watch out for enemies using it too, though, as there’s nothing stopping them from getting inside.

-The gun shield has been nerfed a bit, as damage will now bleed through to Gibby, but it’s still a big help to have when first engaging opponents.
+The gun shield has been nerfed a bit, as damage now bleeds through to Gibby, but it’s still a big help to have when first engaging opponents.

 Overall, Gibraltar is one of the best characters, but he’s still a big, tanky character who is hard to miss.
 Some players will definitely find a more nimble character beneficial.
 With that said, he’s a powerful asset on any team.